|

 and the windows are shuttered.
 The

 detailing.
-Above the veranda is a door.
+Above the verandah is a door.
 If there was no balcony

-for the door, the building would be considerd technically unfinished
+for the door, the building would be considered technically unfinished

 and taxes would reflect this.
 This may have been the case here.